domsoos/580/Final/README.md

+## Machine Learning

 ### The code and preprocessing
-The shell script can execute all three classifiers, just have to give it permission to execute.
+The dataset diabetes-1.csv was provided.
+The shell script can execute all three classifiers, just have to give it permission to execute:

 ```bash
 chmod +x run.sh